-If you made your application online, you will be able to log on to the eAdmissions site using your username and password during the evening of 1 March 2024 to view the outcome of your application and accept or decline any offer made.
-Letters will only be sent in the post to residents who completed the paper application form.
-Letters will be sent on 2 March first class.
+If you made your application online, you will be able to log on to the eAdmissions site using your username and password during the evening of 3 March 2025 to view the outcome of your application and accept or decline any offer made.

+Letters will only be sent in the post to residents who completed the paper application form, unless an email address was provided.
+Letters will be sent on 3 March via first class post.